IGNF/FLAIR-2/README.md

 ## Context & Data

 The FLAIR #2 dataset is sampled countrywide and is composed of over 20 billion annotated pixels, acquired over three years and different months (spatio-temporal domains).
 It consists of very high resolution aerial imagery patches with 5 channels (RVB-Near Infrared-Elevation) and annotation (19 semantic classes or 13 for the baselines).
-High resolution Sentinel-2 1-year time series with 10 spectral band are also provided on the same areas with broader extents.
+High resolution Sentinel-2 1-year time series with 10 spectral band are also provided on the same locations with broader extents.
+More than 50,000 Sentinel-2 acquisitions are available.
 <br>

 <p align="center">